Recorder 451: Fictional character biography

 Recorder 451 is a Rigellian Recorder who had a bug which caused him to retain the memories of what he witnessed after the moment in which his data was collected from him.
 After eons of observing the universe, he decides to act rather than observing.
 He discovers an alien race known as the Voldi, who are using a special artifact called the Heart of the Voldi to extract power from the Celestials without them noticing, and decides to steal the heart.

-He managed to use Iron Man for his plan, by drawing him to the Voldi Tear, as Recorder 451 knew Stark was wanted by the Voldi for taking part in the assassination of the Phoenix Force, the Voldi's deity, during the conflict in Avengers vs. X-Men.
-When Tony Stark was captive, Recorder 451 presented himself to Tony Stark, and informed him of an ancient Voldi ritual called "Shay-Tah-Run", a trial-by-combat.
-The event would draw enough attention for Recorder 451 to steal the Iron Man Armor from the evidence vault and give it to Tony Stark in order to escape.
+Recorder 451 manipulates Iron Man into traveling to the Voldi Tear, knowing that he is wanted by the Voldi for taking part in the assassination of the Phoenix Force, the Voldi's deity, during the conflict in Avengers vs. X-Men.
+When Tony Stark is taken captive, Recorder 451 informs him of an ancient Voldi ritual called "Shay-Tah-Run", a trial-by-combat.
+The event would draw enough attention for Recorder 451 to steal the Iron Man armor from the evidence vault and give it to Tony Stark in order to escape.

-Recorder 451 uses the distraction caused by the Shay-Tah-Run to steal the Heart of the Voldi, leaving the Voldi's existence exposed to the Celestials, who arrive to slaughter them.
+Recorder 451 uses the distraction caused by the Shay-Tah-Run to steal the Heart of the Voldi.
+This exposes the Voldi's existence to the Celestials, who arrive to slaughter them.
 Both Recorder 451 and Iron Man escape unharmed, but Tony Stark promises to make Recorder 451 pay for his crime.

 Recorder 451 hires Death's Head to bring him Tony Stark to an abandoned Badoon ship, where Death's Head explains his history with 451.
 It is revealed that Recorder 451 came to Earth years ago to stop an alien race called the Greys from destroying humanity, but was captured.
 He managed to make one of the Greys free him with the help of Howard Stark, Jimmy Woo, Dum Dum Dugan, and Thunderbolt Ross as Howard was looking for a way to help his unborn child live.